Unarmed1000/ServiceFrameworkExperiments/docs/class-diagrams.md

 ### Cross-Thread Async Invocation

-Demonstrates how `AsyncProxyHelper` uses `DispatchContext` to safely invoke async methods on objects living in different threads.
+Demonstrates how `AsyncProxyHelper` uses `DispatchContext` to safely invoke async methods on objects living in different threads, showing the suspension and resumption of the calling coroutine.

 ```mermaid
 sequenceDiagram